|

 An exquisite image of

 the 85 x 60 kilometer summit nested caldera of Olympus How old are they?
 The apparent formation ages of the igneous rocks represented by Martian meteorites have generated considerable discussion.
 Some scientists would deem this a controversy, but it might be more properly called a dominant opinion countered by a minority view.
-The overwhelming body of evidence based on careful radiometric dating studies utilizing Rb-Sr, Sm-Nd, Lu-Hf and Ar-Ar systems applied to whole rocks and separated minerals, as well as the U-Pb system applied to baddeleyite, is that all of the shergottites have relatively young crystallization ages ranging from 150 to 575 Ma ago.
-The nakhlites and chassignites have crystallization ages near 1.3 Ga, and Allan Hills 84001 has a 4.1 Ga formation age and contains carbonates that were added at 3.6 Ga.
+The overwhelming body of evidence based on careful radiometric dating studies utilizing Rb-Sr, Sm-Nd, Lu-Hf and Ar-Ar systems applied to whole rocks and separated minerals, as well as the U-Pb system applied to baddeleyite, is that all of the shergottites have relatively young crystallization ages ranging from 150 to 2400 Ma ago.
+The nakhlites and chassignites have crystallization ages near 1.3 Ga, and Allan Hills 84001 has a Sm-Nd formation age >4 Ga and contains carbonates that were added at 3.9 Ga.
 [Note that the abbreviation for million years is Ma (Mega-annums) and for billion years is Ga (Giga-annums)]

 Martian mantle sources and implications for an ancient magma ocean Mafic to ultramafic igneous rocks produced by partial melting of planetary mantles inherit isotopic characteristics from their deep source regions, and also can acquire secondary isotopic characteristics by reaction with mantle metasomatic fluids and/or by assimilation of crustal rocks during ascent.
 The neodymium and strontium isotopic parameters for shergottites and nakhlites exhibit a remarkable grouping into just four different and widely separated categories (see plot below).
 Are these groups a reflection of four different mantle source characteristics, or do they represent in part an overprint of subsequent isotopic components related to metasomatism and/or assimilation?
 A somewhat similar pattern observed for terrestrial basalts has been interpreted as signifying the variable operation of all these processes, but do similar processes occur also in Mars?
 For Earth, the metasomatic and assimilation processes almost certainly involve fluids rich in water, but for Mars it may very well be that similar processes (if they have operated at all) were mediated by fluids rich in halogens instead.